scy-phy/ICS-Evasion-Attacks/README.md

 Optional Parameters:

 * `-f 'Bool'`, default=True.
-If `False` extract the constraints for the best-case scenario constrained attack.(All saved contraints are available in the repository)
+If `False` extract the constraints for the best-case scenario constrained attack.
+(All saved constraints are available in the repository)

 Usage: